JohnTocher/advent-of-code-2024/README.md

 ## Solutions in python with an educational focus

 This is essentially a clone of my starting 2023 repo.
-I doubt I'll be finishing the 2024 challenges in a timely manner, I created it simply so I could have a go at a couple of early solutions I was dicussing with a colleague.
+I doubt I'll be finishing the 2024 challenges in a timely manner, I created it simply so I could have a go at a couple of early solutions I was discussing with a colleague.

 Note that the results in my notes are for my puzzle input, they won't match yours, but if you want to test your code against my data, I have included it in the repository.